 \section{Abstract}

-Moir\'e patterns are known to confine electronic states in Transition Metal Dichalcogenide bilayers, thus generalizing the notion of magic angles discovered in twisted bilayer graphene to semiconductors.
-Here, we present a new Slater-Koster tight-binding model that allows the first reliable and systematic studies of such states in twisted bilayer MoS$_2$ for the whole range of rotation angles $\theta$.
+Moir\'e patterns are known to confine electronic states in transition metal dichalcogenide bilayers, thus generalizing the notion of magic angles discovered in twisted bilayer graphene to semiconductors.
+Here, we present a revised Slater-Koster tight-binding model that facilitates the first reliable and systematic studies of such states in twisted bilayer MoS$_2$ for the whole range of rotation angles $\theta$.
 We show that isolated bands appear at low energy for $\theta \lesssim 5 - 6^\circ$.
-Moreover, these bands become ``flat bands'', characterized by a vanishing average velocity, for the smallest angles $\theta \lesssim 2^\circ$.
+Moreover, these bands become ``flatbands'', characterized by a vanishing average velocity, for the smallest angles $\theta \lesssim 2^\circ$.